 - Heart Problems: Depression can lower the ability of a person to make good lifestyle choices, such as poor diet, and abnormal sleep patterns that can affect the heart.

 - Inflammation: Research studies have shown that depression can weaken the immune system and cause swelling in parts of the anatomy.
 It can also be linked to other issues such as arthritis, thyroid problems, constipation and diabetes.

 - Sexual problems: Another common issue faced by the people in depression is the lack of sexual desire.
 The patient may experience trouble in becoming aroused or having an orgasm.
 Due to the lack of sexual ability relationship problems are common during depression.

 Depression can a have a physical as well as mental affect upon a person and seeking professional help is strongly advised.

-My Family Psychologist offers the best depression counselling service in Newcastle Upon Tyne (we also provide virtual support across the UK).
+My Family Psychologist offers the best depression therapy in Newcastle Upon Tyne (we also provide virtual support across the UK).

-Our team consists of experienced and highly qualified psychologists, counsellors and therapists.
+Our team consists of experienced and highly qualified psychologists and therapists.
 We can help you to overcome depression, sleep disorder and other relative issues such as anxiety.